-Bio-PEPA [5] is a process algebraic language originally developed for the stochastic modelling and analysis of biochemical systems.
-In this paper we used Bio-PEPA to specify and analyse a robot swarm decision-making behaviour, originally presented in [8].
+Bio-PEPA [6] is a process algebraic language originally developed for the stochastic modelling and analysis of biochemical systems.
+In this paper we used Bio-PEPA to specify and analyse a robot swarm decision-making behaviour, originally presented in [21].
 We showed that with Bio-PEPA issues relevant to SRS modelling can be addressed at the microscopic level.
-Among these issues are: robot team-formation, voting, spatial and temporal aspects, species of robots with particular behavioural characteristics, and direct and indirect interaction.
-At the same time, a single microscopic Bio-PEPA specification of the system lends itself to a variety of analyses methods such as stochastic simulation, fluid flow (ODE) approximation and statistical (stochastic) model checking.
+Among these issues are: robot team-formation, voting, certain spatial and temporal aspects, species of robots with particular behavioural characteristics, and direct and indirect interaction.
+The main advantage is that a single microscopic Bio-PEPA specification of the system lends itself to a variety of analyses methods such as stochastic simulation, fluid flow (ODE) approximation and statistical (stochastic) model checking.
 This provides an efficient way to obtain different views of the system behaviour, while preserving their mutual consistency.
-This consistency is due to the formal semantics underlying the Bio-PEPA language and analysis framework.
-The results were shown to be largely comparable with those obtained in [8] via physics-based simulation and Monte Carlo simulation of the same case study.
-In future work we will extend Bio-PEPA with more sophisticated spatial concepts and facilities to explore more easily non-linear behavioural aspects using numerical techniques.
+The results were shown to be largely comparable with those obtained in [21] via physics-based simulation and Monte Carlo simulation of the same case study.
+A limit of Bio-PEPA is its limited capability to tackle sophisticated spatial and temporal concepts.
+In future work, we plan to address this and develop facilities to further explore non-linear behavioural aspects using numerical techniques.
 Our goal is to extend Bio-PEPA to ease the modelling and analysis process of SRS.
 We believe that this could facilitate the more widespread uptake of modelling and analysis in swarm robotics.